Georges Cattaui

 Georges Cattaui (14 September 1896 – 1974) was a French writer of Egyptian-Jewish origin.
 First cousin of Jean de Menasce, he belonged to the Jewish aristocracy of Alexandria, where he spent his first years.

 Biography

 Born in Paris on 14 September 1896, Felix Georges Cattaui (son of Adolphe Cattaui and Rachel Francis), studied at the Lycée Carnot, and then studied law which opened his diplomatic career.
 He founded L'Atelier (the workshop) in Cairo and organized the third anniversary of the birth of Molière, then the popular university, a privileged place for French culture in Egypt.
 A secretary of King Fouad I he wrote the official speeches.
 He was secretary of the Legations in Prague, Bucharest and London.
 Between the two world wars, he took courses in theology at the University of Fribourg.

 From 1936, he abandoned diplomacy and devoted himself to writing.
 After 1945, he wrote numerous columns in Le Journal de Genève.
 Naturalized French he died in 1974 in Gland, Switzerland.
 From Jewish confession he had converted to Catholicism in April 1928.

+In August 1944, he met, in Switzerland, Emmanuelle de Dampierre, wife of Infante Jaime of Spain, Duke of Anjou and Segovia.
+He persuaded her that her husband was the legitimate pretender to the French throne.